SKIP

 recognizes in the input

-the text "SKIP is a key word of TETRA", because "]" follows immediately, while "}" follows at a later position.
+the text "param1, param2 ", because "]" follows immediately, while "}" follows at a later position.

 The rule above (point 1) will have the same result.
-In the first pass of the loop, the SKIP symbol matches, in the second "]".
-In the third "}" will be recognized too.
+In the first pass of the loop SKIP matches and in the second loop "]" matches.
+In the third loop "}" will be recognized too.

-But it must be taken into account, that what the SKIP symbol matches depends on the follower of the loop itself.
+But it must be taken into account, that the match of SKIP depends on the follower of the loop itself.
 In the following context:

 Startrule ::= Rule1 Rule2